kevincheungs/UnleashPocClientJs/README.md

 # UnleashPocClientJs

-** To setup proxy server (client SDK connects to proxy, which connects to main Unleash tool)
+## To setup proxy server (client SDK connects to proxy, which connects to main Unleash tool)

 Need to have this setup for client SDK to work.
-Need to add auth key here from Unleash tool.

 1. node src/proxyServer.js

+- Proxy server needs to connect to the main Unleash server using API key and Unleash URL.
+- The client then connect to the proxy server URL/port using the client keys.

-** To Run the Client side SDK
+## To Run the Client side SDK

 Uses webpack
 https://webpack.js.org/guides/installation/